 This developmental course focuses on computer literacy.
 It is graded on a Pass/No Credit basis and carries institutional credit but does not count toward degree requirements.
 Computer literacy requires students to know the importance and uses of computers in the modern world, to recognize computer components and their basic operation, to use the basic software applications of a computer in the students' personal and work environment and to use computers to gather reliable information from the internet.
 While students are introduced to the internal operations and organization of computers and networking concepts, emphasis is on the uses of computers.
 Students will develop skills in email, the Internet, MS Word, and MS PowerPoint in this course.

 Problem Solving with Computing (2 cr. hrs.)

-Prerequisite(s): Fundamental Algebra (MATH 150) and permission of the Computer Science Program Chair.
+Prerequisite(s): Fundamental Algebra (MATH 150).